wikimedia/operations-puppet/vendor_modules/stdlib/README.md

 #### `Stdlib::IP::Address::V6`

-Match any string consistenting of an IPv6 address in any of the documented formats in RFC 2373, with or without an address prefix.
+Match any string consisting of an IPv6 address in any of the documented formats in RFC 2373, with or without an address prefix.

 Examples: